Krasen007/MoneyExperiment/README.md

 * Main coding: Krasen Ivanov 2019
 * Icon made by Freepik from www.flaticon.com

-#### Whats new in version 1.4.0.x
+#### Whats new in version 1.4.x.x

+Added encryption to wallet and budget files;
+Added progress bar for the spending of the budget;
 Added Net Worth of multiple accounts;
-Added Walet functionality and ability to transfer between accounts;
+Added Wallet functionality and ability to transfer between accounts;
 **This version will probably break existing databases;**

 * Whats new in version 1.3.11.x